anshulbshah/Enhanced-CORDIC/README.md

 # Enhanced-CORDIC

-Implementation of "Enhanced Scaling Free CORDIC" by Jamie et.al
+Simulation of Paper on "Enhanced Scaling Free CORDIC" by Jamie et.al